ENCCS/julia-for-hpda/content/setup.rst

    Pkg.instantiate()

 It can take a while (10-15 minutes) to download and install the packages and precompile the project.
-After it completes you should be able to list all installed packages:
+After it completes you should be able to list all installed packages with ``Pkg.status()``, which will look something like this:

 .. code-block:: text